The Reversibility Principle in Sports Training

-Sport skills are retained for much longer periods of time.
+Motor learning research reveals that sport skills are retained for much longer periods of time than physiological effects of training.
 A skill once learned is never forgotten, especially if well learned.

 Coordination appears to store in long-term motor memory and remains nearly perfect for decades, particularly for continuous skills (e.g., cycling, swimming).
 (Also see